punctconnect/fiky-ds/index.markdown

 The customers are greeted with a straight-to-the-point, modernly-designed [landing page](https://punctconnect.github.io/demo) designed to elevate their interaction with the platform.

 # Wireframe
-This is how we imagine the flow of the platform:
+This is how we imagine the flow of the platform.
+Keep in mind that this is just an ideea and the mockup might look slightly different.

 SignUp page and dashboard: